jainishbharti05/jainishbharti05/README.md

 # Jainish Bharti
 #### Full Stack Developer

-◾ I am Jainish Bharti, an Under-Graduate in Information Technology Dept, and I develop the Backend of Web-Applications and a sort of UX/UI Designing&nbsp;
+▸ I am Jainish Bharti, an Under-Graduate in Information Technology Dept, and I develop the Backend of Web-Applications and a sort of UX/UI Designing.
-◾ I'm practicing Software Development and aiming to become a Full Stack Software Developer&nbsp;
+▸ I'm practicing Software Development and aiming to become a Full Stack Software Developer.
-◾ I have really enjoyed working on various languages like JavaScript, Python, C, JAVA and a few frameworks like React for front-end, as well as Django and Flask&nbsp;
+▸ I have really enjoyed working on various languages like JavaScript, Python, C, JAVA and a few frameworks like React for front-end, as well as Django and Flask.
-◾ Preferably,I choose MERN [MongoDb, Express, ReactJs, NodeJs] as my working Stack!&nbsp;
+▸ Preferably,I choose MERN [MongoDb, Express, ReactJs, NodeJs] as my working Stack!.
-◾ Trying my hands on Android Development using Flutter
+▸ Trying my hands on Android Development using Flutter.
-◾ Also planning to upgrade my skills as Data Scientist
+▸ Also planning to upgrade my skills as Data Scientist.

 ![Profile views](https://gpvc.arturio.dev/jainishbharti05)